wghuneke/SOFIA_AustralianClimate/README.md

 Analysis focuses on quantifying the magnitude of the air temperature and precipitation response over Australia and the physical drivers linking the polar ocean with extratropical atmospheric change.

-SOFIA *antwater* experiment included for the following models:
+SOFIA *antwater* models included in analysis:
+- ACCESS-CM2
+- ACCESS-ESM1-5
-- access-esm1-5
+- AWI-ESM-1-REcoM
-- canesm5
+- CanESM5
-- cesm2
+- CESM2
-- foci
+- EC-EARTH3
-- gfdl-cm4
+- FOCI
-- gfdl-esm4
+- GFDL-CM4
-- giss-e2-1-g
+- GFDL-ESM4
-- hadgem3-gc31-ll
+- GISS-E2-1-G

-Some research questions:
-- Does variability in tropical Pacific change and does it have an impact on Australia?
-- Patterns of change:
+- HadGEM3-GC31-LL
-  - is it model dependent or vary between ensembles?
-  - does each model warm and cool the same way when compared with ssp585 runs?
-(I.e. is the antwater response the "opposite" to the warming response?)
-- Comparison of antwater response to climate sensitivity of each model.
-- How does the cooling over Australia relate to the cooling response over the Southern Ocean? (larger cooling for stronger SO response?)
-- Seasonal and regional response.